Written on May 27, 2022 3:54:44 PM

-Although “cause” is the legal term for a specific reason for injury, the legal phrase “type of causal relationship” can be interpreted in favor of the party who is defining it.
+Although “cause” is the legal term for the specific reason for an injury, the legal phrase “type of causal relationship” can be interpreted in favor of the party who is defining it.
 Determining "cause" and "type of causal relationship" is vital, as it is a factor that aids in determining liability.

-Interpretations of "cause" and related definitions often are confusing, and insurance companies and lawyers attempt to use this lack of clarity to their benefit to find ways to avoid paying compensation.
+There are many legal terms used in car accident liability cases, so it’s important to use these legal definitions properly to maximize the compensation you deserve.
 According to the Workers’ Compensation Training Center, the following legal terms are often used in cases where someone has been in a car accident and has sustained injuries that affect pre-existing conditions:

-- Aggravation is “an increase in the severity of a pre-existing condition” where the underlying symptoms are permanently moved to a higher level of pain, discomfort or illness.
+- Aggravation is “an increase in the severity of a pre-existing condition” where the underlying symptoms are permanently moved to a higher level of pain, discomfort, or illness.

 - Exacerbation is “a temporary increase in the symptoms of a pre-existing condition” that returns to its previous level within a reasonable period of time.

 An Example of a Pre-Existing Condition Aggravated by an Accident